 Southwest Pilots Union To Hold Strike Authorization Vote

-The Southwest Airlines Pilots Association (SWAPA) has called for a strike authorization vote from its membership.
-SWAPA pointed to a lack of progress on contract negotiations as well as the…
+• The Southwest Airlines Pilots Association (SWAPA) has called for a strike authorization vote from its members due to stalled contract negotiations and the airline's recent operational failures.

 The Southwest Airlines Pilots Association (SWAPA) has called for a strike authorization vote from its membership.
 SWAPA pointed to a lack of progress on contract negotiations as well as the airline’s recent “meltdown,” which saw the cancellation of thousands of flights in late December, as reasons for the move.
 The vote will be the first of its kind in Southwest’s history.